mwelche/california-craft-breweries/README.md

 # Craft Breweries in California

 A quasi-exhaustive list of operational craft breweries in California.
-I'd like to keep the list current; contributions are certainly welcome.
+Contributions are welcome.
 Cheers and amen!

 ## By County